Scottish Island Highlights 2026

 End: Edinburgh, Scotland

-Scottish Island Highlights: 3 nts Bowmore, 2 nts Oban, 2 nts Plockton, 1 nt Inverness, 2 nts Kirkwall, 1 nt Ullapool
+Scottish Island Highlights: 3 nts Bowmore, 2 nts Oban, 2 nts Balmacara, 1 nt Inverness, 2 nts Kirkwall, 1 nt Ullapool

 Contact DHTour at 1-888-597-3519 or 905-639-9954 or dhtour@dhtour.ca to book.

-So on this tour we let you experience full strength Scotland.
-You explore the wild, remote landscapes of Orkney, a place where you can feel the Viking heritage.
-You visit Skye, an island that movie makers flock to for its unique and beautiful landscapes.
-And you sample the national drink in Islay, a beautiful Island that creates the smokiest whiskies you’ll ever taste.
+The whiskys welcomes you, the bagpipes are loud, and the landscapes are epic.
+It’s this ‘larger than life’ attitude that makes you fall in love with Scotland.
+On this tour we let you experience full strength Scotland.
+You explore the wild landscapes of Orkney, where you can feel the Viking heritage.
+You visit the Isle of Skye, an island that movie makers flock to for its beautiful landscapes.
+And you sample the national drink in Islay, an Island that creates the smokiest whiskies.

 Tour Details